 (Emperor Frederick III died in 1493 and is buried in the cathedral)

-And the audio guide provides an array of often intriguing stories and background information on the cathedral, its history, and the features inside.
+The audio guide that comes with a ticket takes you around various points of interest and provides an array of often intriguing stories and background information on the cathedral, its history, and the features inside.

 - The 1476 marble font in St. Catherine’s chapel, with its remarkable wooden crown featuring scenes that represent the seven sacraments